hailsatyr/hailsatyr/README.md

 - 👋 Hi, I’m @hailsatyr
-- 👀 I’m interested in music and IT.
+- 👀 I’m interested in music, videogames and IT.
 - 🌱 I’m currently learning docker and k8s.